• Menu

 Miner’s Cabin.

 The Last Chance Mine was built during Creede’s great silver days, more than 115 years ago.
 It was the last big strike in the region by prospector Theodore Renniger in 1891 and his last attempt at striking it rich.
-It contained a vast of Amethyst Vein ore and quickly became of Creede’s biggest producers.
-It had 75 employees and a 1,400-footlong inclined shaft that would later access 13 underground levels.
+It contained a vast of Amethyst Vein ore and quickly became one of Creede’s biggest producers.

 In the 1970s another survey of the mine found additional silver reserves.
 However, the economic costs of development outweighed the decision to continue, so the Last Chance Mine closed.
 It sat empty, withering away for the next twenty years.
 Until Jack Morris, a truck who spent much time transporting cargo to the country’s still operating mines came along.